ankitshah009/AVSD-DSTC10_baseline/README.md

      @inproceedings{shah2022dstc10,
-            title={DSTC10-AVSD Submission System with Reasoning using Audio-Visual Transformers with Joint Student-Teacher Learning}, author={Shah, Ankit Parag and Hori, Takaaki and Le Roux, Jonathan and Hori, Chiori}
+            title={DSTC10-AVSD Submission System with Reasoning using Audio-Visual Transformers with Joint Student-Teacher Learning}, author={Shah, Ankit Parag and Hori, Takaaki and Le Roux, Jonathan and Hori, Chiori}, }

+### Overview of Audio Visual Scene-Aware Dialog with Reasoning Track for Natural Language Generation in DSTC10

+    @article{horioverview,
+        title={Overview of Audio Visual Scene-Aware Dialog with Reasoning Track for Natural Language Generation in DSTC10}, author={Hori, Chiori and Shah, Ankit Parag and Geng, Shijie and Gao, Peng and Cherian, Anoop and Hori, Takaaki and Le Roux, Jonathan and Marks, Tim K}
     }

 ### Audio Visual Transformer-based AVSD@DSTC10 baseline system